pelednoam/mmvt/README.md

 software package for processing MEG and EEG) raw data for MEG and FieldTrip (MATLAB software toolbox for neuroimaging analysis) data structures for the invasive electrodes.
-The users can also reprocess raw data using a wrappers for FaFast and mne-python (a python package for sensor and source-space analysis of MEG and EEG data).
+The users can also reprocess raw data using wrappers for FaFast and mne-python (a python package for sensor and source-space analysis of MEG and EEG data).

 <a href="https://doi.org/10.5281/zenodo.438343"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.438343.svg" alt="DOI"></a>